dplesca/purehugo/README.md

 ### Syntax Highlighting

-Syntax highlighting is enabled by default and it uses the nice rainbow.js js library.
+Syntax highlighting is enabled by default and it uses the nice [rainbow js](http://craig.is/making/rainbows) library.
 All you need to do is to let rainbow.js the language of the highlighted code, using something like ````go` when writing the code in markdown.

 ### Reponsive Images